Service User Guide

 We have an excellent team of highly trained professional care staff to look after you, who are ably supported by other professional staff.
 These include cooks, housekeepers, administrative staff and care staff, all highly trained in their respective skills.

 2.4.1 FIRE SAFETY:

 Please take the time to familiarise yourself with our Fire Safety Procedures.
 In particular, you should be aware of the sound the fire alarm makes and the various points of exit from the Home.
 These fire exits are marked with green signs pointing to the nearest exit route.
-If the fire alarm sounds wait where you are until staff arrive to tell you where to go.
+If the fire alarm sounds please report to the assembly point and await instructions from a member of staff.

 2.4.2 SMOKING IN THE HOME:

 All Homes operate a strict No Smoking policy.
 Although smoking is not at all encouraged, it is allowed in the gardens.
 Please let us know if you smoke and we will show you the designated areas.